cleanjsweb/neat-react/README.md

-# Object Oriented Programming for Modern React
+# Object Oriented Programming for React
-This package provides a number of tools for creating modern React function components with object-oriented code.
+This package provides a number of tools for creating React function components with object-oriented code.
 With Oore, you can avoid common errors, and write complex components that are cleaner, better structured, and eassier to read & understand.

 ## Usage
 ### Clean State